Home ] Up ] Next ]

 New Brunswick, NJ

-Machine has an internal eyelet reservoir.
 The similar Premo Automatic Eyelet Machine, made by the Office Utilities Mfg.
-Co, New York, NY, was advertised in 1913, and the similar Stronghold Self-Feeding Eyeleter, which used a string of 25 eyelets, was advertised in 1915.
+Co., New York, NY, was advertised in 1913,

 1913_Eyelagraph_Premo_Process_Co_New_Brunswick_NJ.jpg (18508 bytes)

-IDL Eyeleter (a.k.a.
-IDL Automatic Eyelet Punch)
+IDL Eyeleter No. 2 (a.k.a.
+IDL Automatic Eyelet Punch No. 2)

-Patented 1915-16 ~ Advertised 1928-30
+Patented 1915-16 ~ Advertised 1922, 1928-30

-IDL Mfg.
+IDL Spec.
+Mfg.
 Corp., New York, NY

-Westport, CT and New York, NY
+Westport, CT, and New York, NY

-Patented 1916-18 ~ Advertised 1917-28 (Ajax), 1930-40 (Bates Ajax)
+Patented 1916-18 ~ Advertised 1917-23 (Ajax), 1923-26, 1928 (Bates Ajax), 1927 onward (Bates)

-Machine Appliance Corp., New York, NY (Ajax, 1917-21)
+Machine Appliance Corp., New York, NY (Ajax, 1917-23)

-Subsequently Bates Mfg.
-Co., Orange, NJ (1930-40)
+Bates Mfg.
+Co., Orange, NJ (1923-99)

 Alfred F. Adderly with Bates Eyelet Fastener, Bahamas, 1943.
-Mr. Adderly (1891-1953) was a Bahamas politician..
+Mr. Adderly (1891-1953) was a Bahamas politician.

 Photo courtesy of LIFE Photo Archive.